You said - we did!

-In September 2016 and January 2017 we ran the "Ask Me campaign", bringing over 250 staff Ambassadors wearing bright pink badges with branded “Ask Me” slogans.
+In September 2016, January 2017, September 2017 and January 2018 we ran the "Ask Me campaign", bringing over 400 staff Ambassadors wearing bright pink badges and lanyards with branded “Ask Me” slogans.
 They were made available to help direct you or answer your questions.

-As part of the SRC's Refreshers' Fair in January 2017, we also ran the "Ask Me Fair" giving you a great opportunity to discover more about the student support services here at the University.
+As part of the SRC's Refreshers' Fair in January 2017 and January 2018, we also ran the "Ask Me Fair" giving you a great opportunity to discover more about the student support services here at the University.

 Sports at halls